LA-Labs/LookKit_Pod/README.md

 # Install
 ### Cocoapod:
 CocoaPods is a dependency manager for Cocoa projects.
 For usage and installation instructions, visit their website.
-To integrate Alamofire into your Xcode project using CocoaPods, specify it in your Podfile:
+To integrate LookKit into your Xcode project using CocoaPods, specify it in your Podfile:
 ```ruby
 pod 'LookKit'
 ```